ahrchen/digital-garden-knowselfdaily/_notes/VisionOS/Ten Steps Overview of VisionOS By Apple/Step Two in VisionOS/Elevate your windowed app for spatial computing.md

 This video provides several key tips on creating SwiftUI Windows for visionOS.

+"Discover how you can bring your multiplatform SwiftUI app to visionOS and the Shared Space.
+We'll show you how to add the visionOS destination to an existing app and view your app in the Simulator.
+Explore how your SwiftUI code automatically adapts to support the unique context and presentation of the visionOS platform.
+Learn how you can update custom views, improve your app's UI, and add features and controls specific to this platform."
+-Apple

 #### SwiftUI in the Shared Space

 - Most system applications on visionOS are written with SwiftUI